meatball133/crystal/concept/numbers/about.md

 Crystal has a type `Number` which is the base type for all numeric types.
 Inside of the Number type there are two main types: `Int` and `Float`.
 Int is short for integer and represents whole numbers.
-Int can be both negative and positive, and doesnt have a decimal point.
+Int can be both negative and positive, and doesn't have a decimal point.

 ```crystal
 1.class